Art of Europe: Neoclassicism, Romanticism, Academism, and Realism

 Throughout the 18th century, a counter movement opposing the Rococo sprang up in different parts of Europe, commonly known as Neoclassicism.
-It despised the perceived superficiality and frivolity of Rococo art, and desired for a return to the simplicity, order and 'purism' of classical antiquity, especially ancient Greece and Rome.
-The movement was in part also influenced by the Renaissance, which itself was strongly influenced by classical art.
-Neoclassicism was the artistic component of the intellectual movement known as the Enlightenment; the Enlightenment was idealistic, and put its emphasis on objectivity, reason and empirical truth.
+It despised the perceived superficiality and frivolity of Rococo art, and desired a return to the simplicity, order, and 'purism' of classical antiquity, especially ancient Greece and Rome.
+The movement was also, in part, influenced by the Renaissance, which itself was strongly influenced by classical art.
+Neoclassicism was the artistic component of the intellectual movement known as the Enlightenment; the Enlightenment was idealistic and put its emphasis on objectivity, reason, and empirical truth.
 Neoclassicism had become widespread in Europe throughout the 18th century, especially in the United Kingdom, which saw great works of Neoclassical architecture spring up during this period; Neoclassicism's fascination with classical antiquity can be seen in the popularity of the Grand Tour during this decade, where wealthy aristocrats travelled to the ancient ruins of Italy and Greece.
 Nevertheless, a defining moment for Neoclassicism came during the French Revolution in the late 18th century; in France, Rococo art was replaced with the preferred Neoclassical art, which was seen as more serious than the former movement.
-In many ways, Neoclassicism can be seen as a political movement as well as an artistic and cultural one.
-Neoclassical art places an emphasis on order, symmetry and classical simplicity; common themes in Neoclassical art include courage and war, as were commonly explored in ancient Greek and Roman art.
+In many ways, Neoclassicism can be seen as both a political and an artistic and cultural movement.
+Neoclassical art emphasizes order, symmetry, and classical simplicity; common themes in Neoclassical art include courage and war, as were commonly explored in ancient Greek and Roman art.
 Ingres, Canova, and Jacques-Louis David are among the best-known neoclassicists.

 Eugène Delacroix, Liberty Leading the People 1830, Romantic art.

 Just as Mannerism rejected Classicism, so did Romanticism reject the ideas of the Enlightenment and the aesthetic of the Neoclassicists.
-Romanticism rejected the highly objective and ordered nature of Neoclassicism, and opted for a more individual and emotional approach to the arts.
-Romanticism placed an emphasis on nature, especially when aiming to portray the power and beauty of the natural world, and emotions, and sought a highly personal approach to art.
-Romantic art was about individual feelings, not common themes, such as in Neoclassicism; in such a way, Romantic art often used colours in order to express feelings and emotion.
-Similarly to Neoclassicism, Romantic art took much of its inspiration from ancient Greek and Roman art and mythology, yet, unlike Neoclassical, this inspiration was primarily used as a way to create symbolism and imagery.
+Romanticism rejected the highly objective and ordered nature of Neoclassicism and opted for a more individual and emotional approach to the arts.
+Romanticism emphasized nature, especially when aiming to portray the power and beauty of the natural world, and emotions, and sought a highly personal approach to art.
+Romantic art was about individual feelings, not common themes, unlike Neoclassicism; in this way, Romantic art often used colour to express feelings and emotion.
+Similarly to Neoclassicism, Romantic art took much of its inspiration from ancient Greek and Roman art and mythology, yet, unlike Neoclassicism, this inspiration was primarily used as a way to create symbolism and imagery.
 Romantic art also takes much of its aesthetic qualities from medievalism and Gothicism, as well as mythology and folklore.
 Among the greatest Romantic artists were Eugène Delacroix, Francisco Goya, J. M. W. Turner, John Constable, Caspar David Friedrich, Thomas Cole, and William Blake.